s-ram-1818/JAVA/10_Enum.md

 4. Why enum constructor is private?
 5. Can enum extend class?
 6. Can enum implement interface?
-7. Difference between enum and constants?
+7. What is ordinal()?
-8. What does values() do?
+8. Difference between enum and constants?
-9. What is ordinal()?
+9. Why == works with enum?
-10. Why == works with enums?
+10. Can enum have variables and methods?
-11. Can enum have methods?
+11. What is enum singleton?
-12. What is enum singleton?
+12. Why enum object creation not allowed?

 ---